 With such articles what’s usually more interesting is the comments they elicit.
 Many who reacted responded with the same feelings of contempt; calling paper-chasers ‘hucksters’ and scoffing at their lack of passion and sincerity.

-The tone among some carried this notion that startups were a special breed of entrepreneurs burdened with some sort of higher calling to liberate the world; money and honour being an afterthought.
+The tone among some carried this notion that startups were a special breed of entrepreneurs burdened with some sort of higher calling to liberate the world; money and honor being an afterthought.

 And who’s to say not coming up with a disruptive idea makes you less enterprising?
 Think of startups as team sports.
 There are some teams that innovate with the most creative gameplay that catch their opponents off-guard.
 There are teams that win by consistency and endurance, doing the same thing well over many years to pull ahead of the pack.

 Frequently Asked Questions (FAQs)

 Many entrepreneurs start their own startups because they can get the flexibility of choosing projects and setting their own work schedules.